-There is a maximum number of credit hours for which the College may award federal aid.
+There is a maximum time frame during which the College may award federal aid.
 Sixty credits are required to earn an associate degree.
-The maximum attempted credit hours that may be attained in this program is 90 credit hours.
+The maximum attempted credit hours that may be attained in this program are 90 credit hours.
 For the baccalaureate degree (120 credit hours), the maximum attempted credit hours that may be accumulated is 180.
-All credit hours attempted, whether or not they are completed or passed, are counted toward the maximum credit limit in the aforementioned degree programs.
-If a student exceeds the maximum number of credits allowed in a degree program, he/she will not be eligible for state or federal student financial aid.
+All credit hours attempted, whether or not they are completed or passed, are counted toward the maximum time frame in the aforementioned program.
+If a student exceeds the maximum number of credits in a degree program, they will not be eligible for state or federal student financial aid.
 This limit includes credits that have been transferred toward a degree.
-Financial Aid will pay for a repeated course only once.